adrian88888888/AHK-Virtual-Desktop-Library/README.md

 Also thanks to tom-bowles for a "bug fix" [here](https://github.com/Ciantic/VirtualDesktopAccessor/issues/4 "here"), it was really usefull

+Thanks to Icarus for half of the IsFullScreenMode() function [here](https://autohotkey.com/board/topic/38882-detect-fullscreen-application/ "here")

 And thanks to the ahk community